Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/adobe-experience-platform-assurance/README.md

 1. Install the AEP Assurance package.

-   Install instructions can be found [here](https://pub.dev/packages/flutter_assurance/install).
+   Installation instructions can be found in the [Flutter documentation](https://pub.dev/packages/flutter_assurance/install).

 2. Import the extension.